peteraritchie/peteraritchie.github.io/_posts/2017-07-28-Bridges-Facades-and-Adapters.md

 [PImpl], Driver, [Mediator]

 ## Final Thoughts
 An important thing to remember is the category of the pattern.
-Adapter, Façade, and Bridge are structural patterns.
+Adapter, FaÃ§ade, and Bridge are structural patterns.
 Their intention is to provide benefits to the structure of a body software through composition.
 Another category of patterns is behavioral; which attempt to improve cohesion by separating responsibilities through composition.
 The mediator pattern may structurally be a Bridge pattern but its use is to achieve a separation of communication behavior responsibilities.  i.e. certain structural considerations are needed to obtain separation of responsibilities: to implement cohesive mediation behavior, you may need a Bridge structure.

 [PImpl]: http://wiki.c2.com/?PimplIdiom
 [Mediator]: https://en.wikipedia.org/wiki/Mediator_pattern